 How many sessions can you take?

-The initial number of sessions can be 6 after which we would review to see how these sessions have helped you.
+The initial number of sessions can be 6 after which we would review to see how these sessions have helped you and whether you require more sessions.

-It is your choice how many sessions you take but an initial 6 is recommended to see how counselling.
+It is your choice how many sessions you take but an initial 6 is recommended to see how counselling is helping you make your desired changes particularly to see through CBT exercises.

 Please contact me for information on my fees.